Everybody should have their learning strategy.

 I am following courses on Udemy, Khan Academy and Coursera.

 Courses are especially important if you are approaching a new topic, you'll learn how to use (and pronounce) new words and in which context.
-If you are not native English, like me, that is really valuable.
+If you are not a native English speaker, like me, that is really valuable.

-Understanding new concepts do not necessarily mean that you can recall them easily.
+Recalling information is another essential aspect of learning.
+Understanding new concepts do not mean that you can recall them easily.

 To memorise important concepts and information I often use the app Anki.
 The first of this kind was Supermemo, which is still popular today.